ServiceStack/PocoDynamo/README.md

 ```

 In order to use them we need to tell PocoDynamo which of the Types are Tables that it should create in DynamoDB which
-we can do by registering them then with PocoDynamo then calling `InitSchema()` which will go through and create any
+we can do by registering them with PocoDynamo then calling `InitSchema()` which will go through and create any
 of the tables that don't yet exist in DynamoDB:

 ```csharp